Lunch (album)

 Lunch is the fourth album by the British art rock band Audience, released in 1972.

+Overview

 It was their last original release following the departure of Keith Gemmell and the band's breaking up for more than 30 years.
-It peaked at 175 on the Billboard 200 chart.
+It was their first charting album, peaking at No. 175 on the Billboard 200 chart.

 Track listing

 Unless otherwise noted, all tracks are credited to Howard Werth and Trevor Williams.